Prefectures of Guinea

 ISO 3166-2 has come out in a second edition, dated 2007-12-15.
 Previously, ISO had designated Conakry as a city, and coded it as if it were on the administrative region level.
 Now its status is listed as zone spéciale (special zone), and it's on the same level as the prefectures.
 I've added the code for Conakry to the table below.

 When "Administrative Subdivisions of Countries" was written, the current version of the ISO 3166-2 standard erroneously assigned a code of KD to both Kindia and Koundara prefectures.
 In order to get unique codes, I arbitrarily changed the code for Kindia to KI.
 Later, ISO 3166-2 was updated to fix the anomaly, and the fix they adopted was to change the code for Koundara to KN.
 In 2004, I added text from the book to the website.
 In so doing, I accidentally used the old ISO codes with my arbitrary correction as HASC codes.
-I am now updating the HASC codes to be consistent with the ISO codes.
+Later, I changed the HASC codes to be consistent with the ISO codes.

 ISO 3166-2 Newsletter Number I-2 was published on 2002-05-21.
 It contains two changes for Guinea.
 The status of Conakry is changed from gouvernorat (governorate) to ville (city).
 According to FIPS, Conakry is a capitale d'état - zone spéciale (national capital - special zone).
 The other change is to the code for Koundara.
 The original ISO 3166-2 standard had incorrectly assigned the same code, KD, to both Kindia and Koundara.
 The update changes the code for Koundara to KN.